 Timeline: The date chosen for the defense must allow sufficient time prior to your departure from the University for revisions suggested by the Committee to be incorporated into the final version of the Dissertation.

-Final Warrant & Defense: At least 4 weeks before the final Oral Examination, please contact the Graduate Coordinator so your Final Ph.D. warrant can be ordered.
-No later than 2 weeks before the defense and after the details have been approved by your major professor, you should provide the Graduate Coordinator with the date, time, and place of the Oral Defense.
-An announcement of the defense will be e-mailed to faculty, graduate students, and affiliated faculty.
+Final Warrant & Defense: At least 4 weeks before the final Public Presentation and Dissertation Examination, please contact the Graduate Coordinator so your Final Ph.D. warrant can be ordered.
+No later than 2 weeks before the defense and after the details have been approved by your major professor, you should provide the Graduate Coordinator with the date, time, and place of the Public Presentation.
+An announcement will be e-mailed to faculty, graduate students, and affiliated faculty.

 The thesis defense normally consists of a public presentation of the thesis followed by a closed meeting with the Committee.
 At the conclusion of the defense you will be asked to leave the room and the Committee will discuss whether to accept the thesis.
 This decision will be based on the quality of the public presentation and of the written Dissertation.
 The Committee will not approve the Dissertation until it is judged to be a satisfactory final version acceptable for the Ph.D. degree and for submission to the Graduate School.
 Thesis: While the details of your Dissertation will be determined by you and your Committee, all Dissertations are expected to be of publishable quality and to conform to a general standard.
 The Dissertation should be written in a style that is compatible with that commonly used for manuscripts published in major scientific journals.